Cameraegg Compare logoCameraegg

 Do the Osmo Nano and Alpha 7R VI have in-body image stabilization?

-Osmo Nano does not have IBIS, while alpha 7R VI has in-body image stabilization.
+Osmo Nano uses Electronic image stabilization (electronic), while Alpha 7R VI has in-body image stabilization.

 Which shoots faster bursts — the Osmo Nano or the Alpha 7R VI?